tinalina1003/project3-group6/README.md

 <h1> Goal </h1>

 Vehicular accidents are usual and impactful aspect of urban life, affecting communities on daily basis.
-The significance of road safety and potential tp contribute to the well being of community drove out team to choose this topic.
+The significance of road safety and potential to contribute to the well being of community drove out team to choose this topic.

 <h1> Methodology </h1>